A complete guide for farmers

 Pick how card customers are charged: Per Pickup, Monthly Herdshare, or 4-Week Herdshare.
 See the previous section for what each one does.
 Monthly Herdshare asks you to set a Billing Anchor Day (1β28) β the day of the month all shareholders are billed.

-One toggle: "Allow Customers to Switch to Cash."
-When on, card customers can cancel their own card billing from the portal and pay you directly.
-When off, they have to contact you to switch.
+Two toggles.
+"Require Card Payment" β when on, new customers must pay by card at signup and the cash option is hidden.
+"Allow Customers to Switch to Cash" β when on, card customers can cancel their own card billing from the portal and pay you directly; when off, they have to contact you to switch.
+Turning on Require Card Payment automatically turns off and disables Allow Switch to Cash (letting customers switch to cash would defeat requiring card).

 The "Connect Bank Account" button launches Stripe Express onboarding.
 You'll enter your business details, routing and account number, and verify your identity β all through Stripe's hosted flow.
 Once finished, your status flips to "Payments Active" and customers see the card option at signup.
 Money is deposited directly to your bank by Stripe; MilkShelf never touches it.